walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the successful validation of the configured discovery source.](images/Exercise1/add-disc3.png)

     > **Note:** When adding discovery sources:
-    > -  For successfully validated hosts/clusters, you can view more details by clicking on their IP address/FQDN.
+    > -  For successfully validated hosts/clusters, you can view more details by selecting their IP address/FQDN.
-    > -  If validation fails for a host, review the error by clicking on Validation failed in the Status column of the table.
+    > -  If validation fails for a host, review the error by selecting the Validation failed in the Status column of the table.
 Fix the issue and validate again.
-    > -  To remove hosts or clusters, click on **Delete**.
+    > -  To remove hosts or clusters, select **Delete**.
     > -  You can't remove a specific host from a cluster.
 You can only remove the entire cluster.
     > -  You can add a cluster, even if there are issues with specific hosts in the cluster.